 Tuition is charged for all students regardless of employee status.
 Non-faculty employees are eligible for a tuition reimbursement from the Department of Human Resources of up to $2,400 per calendar year.
 Under certain circumstances, students may also be eligible for a tuition waiver from the Dean of the Graduate School of Biomedical Sciences.
 The Dean of the Graduate School may waive tuition for Mount Sinai employees (e.g., research technicians) wishing to enroll in basic science PhD level course(s) who have an interest in pursuing a PhD in Biomedical Sciences or Neurosciences at ISMMS.

-Process to request a tuition waiver: An employee must have written permission from both their Supervisor, approving the activity, and from the Course Director(s), approving the student’s enrollment in the course(s).
+Process to request a tuition waiver: An employee must apply as a non-matriculated student and have written permission from both his/her Supervisor, approving the activity, and from the Course Director(s), approving the student’s enrollment in the course(s).
 To apply for a tuition waiver, the student must:

 - Complete the Tuition Reimbursement Application, which is available at the Office of Training and Education, 19 East 98th Street, 2nd Floor.
 Complete Part 1 of the form.
 Part 2 of the form should be completed by the student’s Department Administrator.
 NOTE that this is a tuition reimbursement.
 The student must pay the course tuition upfront.

 - Once a student has completed and passed the course, he/she must return to the Training and Education Office with proof that the course has been completed with a passing grade and a copy of the tuition bill to finalize the reimbursement.

 - Each non-faculty employee is eligible for up to $2,400 of tuition reimbursement per calendar year from the Office of Training and Education.